 Well, here is the first review of our beloved game: http://mousenjoypad.com/reviews/pc/psichodelya-review/

 I like how the start of the review takes proper time to actually describe what the game is, as opposed to some more modern reviews where the game is described through the reviewer's subjective experience which may or may not say much about that the game is actually like.
-You may debate the subjectivity argument, but I have read thousands of reviews in the past 15 years and have played many of the games I've read about and really prefer the classic style.
+You may debate the subjectivity argument, but I have read thousands of reviews in the past 15 years and have played many of the games I've read about and the difference between the professional and a goofball is staggering.

 If fancy and dynamic backgrounds are important for you in a shoot-em-up game, then you may find yourself less than awed with the art direction found in Psichodelya.
 While the background sceneries serve the game well enough, they are by no means particularly eye-catching, and are all entirely non-animated.

 The first thing I particularly didn't agree with is the backgrounds are bland to adequate.
 I actually feel the pre-rendered BG is one of our stronger points, because most of the shmups don't offer this size, scope and details of the backgrounds.
-I guess the non-animated point is true, and I did read that in a couple of places, but that was the point, partly, for it the game is less then demanding as the backgrounds are 2D and not 3D.
+The non-animated point is true, and I did read that in a couple of places, but that was the point, partly, because the game is less demanding as the backgrounds are 2D and not 3D.
 The one thing I could have done better was the inclusion of ground enemies, while keeping this background style.
 That was a conservative decision on my part.
-Keep in mind that most other shmups pause the BG scrolling while the boss fight is in progress... not here.
+Keep in mind that most other shmups pause the BG scrolling while the boss fight is in progress... which we don't!

 For instance, while destroying a ship results in a large explosion and a numerical score displaying on screen, it would have been much more satisfying as well as if there were some animations of sparks or small fiery explosions whenever your shots connect with the enemy ship